LawrenceFreedman/ModelView/README.md

-# simpleTry
+# ModelView
-this is a simple try
+As we all know, MVC is a very important concept in Qt.
+Qt contains a set of item view classes that use a model/view architecture.
+And this simple demo is used to help learn and use these classes.